 A standard room here ranges from about $170 to $345 per night.
 Find additional reviews of the SW Hotel on TripAdvisor.com.

 Find the best deals on these and other SF hotels on TripAdvisor.

-Vesuvio Cafe: This bar is full of history.
-It's a fun, old joint right in the heart of North Beach San Francisco.
-It was a popular hangout for Jack Kerouac and others of the Beat Generation in the 1950s.
+Vesuvio Cafe: This is a bar with a history.
+It's a fun, old bar right in the heart of North Beach San Francisco.
+It was a popular hangout for Jack Kerouac and others from the Beat Generation in the 1950s.
 The clientele here is quite diverse and it's a great place to grab a beer or two.
-See pictures and learn more about what to expect when you stop by.
-Address: 255 Columbus at Jack Kerouac Alley
+See pictures and learn more about what to expect when you stop by here for a drink.
+255 Columbus Avenue at Jack Kerouac Alley

-Tony Nik's Cafe: This is the first official bar to open in North Beach after the prohibition.
+Tony Nik's Cafe: This was the first official bar to open in North Beach after the prohibition.
 It's a fun dive bar with great beers and a lively atmosphere.
 You will also find a great mix of other visitors and locals.
-Address: 1534 Stockton Street
+1534 Stockton Street

 Your best option is to take public transportation in and around San Francisco.
 This is especially true if you are heading to North Beach San Francisco.
 Parking in the neighborhood is quite difficult or really expensive.

-Bus: Your best bet is to take the bus, which is currently $2.50 for adults.
-The 20, 30 and 45 run through North Beach and drop off at a variety of locations in the neighborhood.
+Bus: Your best bet is to take the bus, which is $2.50 for adults.
+The 20, 30, and 45 run through North Beach and drop off at a variety of locations in the neighborhood.